kokoalberti/personalwebsite/content/articles/2019-02-07-hosting-and-accessing-cloud-optimized-geotiff-on-aws-s3/hosting-and-accessing-cloud-optimized-geotiff-on-aws-s3.md

 Running this will create all the optimized files in the `optimized` subdirectory.
 There is also a utility in the GDAL sources called <a href= "https://raw.githubusercontent.com/OSGeo/gdal/master/gdal/swig/python/samples/validate_cloud_optimized_geotiff.py">`validate_cloud_optimized_geotiff.py`</a> which runs a few checks to verify that the GeoTIFF is indeed optimized.
 Running this on your original files will also give some hints as to what can be improved.

+Have a look at the <a href="https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF">GDAL docs on cloud optimized GeoTIFFs</a> for more information.

 ## Merging the tiles

 There are now 27 tiles totalling 46Gb in size.
 These can be combined into a single virtual dataset with the `gdalbuildvrt` tool: